alshedivat/al-folio/_pages/about.md

 My email is `cmalaviy@cs.cmu.edu`.
 I'm always happy to discuss research, or just brainstorm ideas.
 <br>

 Besides research, I like hiking, exploring (and getting lost) in new cities, music and learning languages (both human and computer).
-Check out some photos from my travels on the Photos section of this website.
+Check out some [photos](photos.md) from my travels.